 This assessment uses the City of Ottawa Environmental Noise Control Guidelines (ENCG), dated January 2016, to assess and mitigate noise from roads, transit ways, railways and aircraft.
-The maximum road noise levels for indoor areas that apply to this building are taken from Table 2.2b of the ENCG and summarized in Table 3.1 below with outdoor level limits shown in Table 3.2.
+The maximum road noise levels for indoor areas that apply to this building are taken from Table 2.2b of the ENCG and summarized in Table 3.1 and 3.2 below.

-Time Indoor Leq Levels (dBA) Class 1, 2 & 3 Areas Time Road Traffic Noise Level Limit (dBA) 07:00 - 23:00 45 for living/dining areas of residences and sleeping quarters 23:00 - 07:00 40 for sleeping quarters
+Time Indoor Leq Levels (dBA) Class 1, 2 & 3 Areas Road Traffic Noise Level Limit (dBA) 07:00 - 23:00 45 for living/dining areas of residences and sleeping quarters 23:00 - 07:00 40 for sleeping quarters